Hong5489/Hong5489.github.io/_posts/2022-02-19-techraj-challenge.md

 ## Conclusion

-It was a fun challenge but I think its abit guessy, if without the hints I think maybe I will not got the solution.
+It was a fun challenge but I think its abit guessy, if without the hints I think maybe I will not able to solve it.
 Anyway thanks again to Tech Raj for the building the challenge and the gift!